|Height:||228.20+ ft||(69.56+ m)||Elevation:||7,050 ft (2,149 m)||GPS Latitude:||36.57379|

 Drive: Chief Sequoyah is 219 mi (352 km) southeast of San Francisco near Fresno.

 Northbound: From U.S. Interstate 5 North, transfer to California State Route 99 North toward Bakersfield.
 Drive north 97 mi (156 km) on California State Route 99 and transfer to California State Route 198 East toward Visalia.
 Drive east 58 mi (93 km) on California State Route 198 (Generals Highway), past Four Guardsmen, and turn left into the Pinewood Picnic Area parking lot.

 Southbound: From U.S. Interstate 5 South in Sacramento, transfer to U.S. Highway 50 East toward South Lake Tahoe.
 Drive east 1.7 mi (2.7 km) on U.S. Highway 50 and transfer to California State Highway 99 South.
 Near Fresno, transfer to California State Route 180 East.
 Drive east 56 mi (90 km) on California State Route 180, and turn right onto California State Route 198 West.
 Drive south 28 mi (45 km) on California State Route 198 (Generals Highway) and turn right into the Pinewood Picnic Area parking lot.

 Hike: From the parking lot, walk south across California State Route 198 (Generals Highway) to an unpaved road marked

 junction with Alta Trail.
-Turn left and hike northeast 0.3 mi (0.4 km) on Alta Trail through
+Turn left at the trail junction and hike northeast 0.3 mi (0.4 km) on Alta Trail, through

 General Lee, to the second junction with Congress Trail.

-Turn right and hike east 0.2 mi (0.5 km) on Congress Trail to President which stands beside the trail on your left.
+Turn right at the trail junction and hike east 0.2 mi (0.5 km) on Congress Trail to President which stands beside the trail on your left.